Skip to main content

 docker run --volumes-from web nginx

-β€’ Shares all volumes from another container
+β€’ Mounts all volumes from another container at their original paths

 Table 10: Volume Commands